 - Creating remote and rural availability to make therapy more accessible for those living in remote communities.

-- Providing different options for therapy including Therapist Guided Programs, Live Therapy as well as Peer-to-Peer support.
+- Providing different options for therapy including Guided iCBT Programs, Live Therapy as well as Peer-to-Peer support.
 This way, individuals can choose the way they would like to engage on their terms.

 - Making therapy accessible 24/7 so individuals are not constrained to weekly appointments and can fit therapy into their lifestyles.